Attested Copy and Certified Copy: What's the Difference?

 Though the phrases “certifying a copy” and “attesting a copy” are sometimes used synonymously, a certified copy and an attested copy are actually two very different things.
 Confused yet?
 Yeah, so were we!

-In Florida, notaries public can, on the other hand, make an attested copy.
-An attested copy is made by a notary public from an original document.
+In the states that authorize it, notaries public can, on the other hand, make an attested copy.
+In most states authorizing this act, an attested copy is made by a notary public from an original document.

 Some key things to remember about attested copies:

-In Florida, an attested copy cannot be made from anything but an original document (NEVER attest to the copy of a copy).
+In most states authorizing this notarial act, an attested copy cannot be made from anything but an original document (NEVER attest to the copy of a copy).

 An attested copy cannot be made from an officially certified copy.
 If a person wishes to secure an additional copy of the public or vital record, they must obtain a new certified copy of the original document from the document’s official custodian.